Jesse Palmer named new host of 'The Bachelor'

 Palmer has been an ESPN analyst since 2007 and his days are on track to become even busier.

-In addition to hosting “The Bachelor” Season 26, he's also signed an extension to will continue his studio role with the network during the 2021-2022 college football season.
+In addition to hosting “The Bachelor” Season 26, he's also signed an extension to continue his studio role with the network during the 2021-2022 college football season.

 “The Bachelor” said adieu to Harrison earlier this year after a highly-publicized controversy over racist photos of winning contestant Rachael Kirkconnell, which Harrison defended.
 Harrison’s defense triggered widespread criticism, which led to him apologizing for causing “harm by wrongly speaking in a manner that perpetuates racism.”